giselatome/starter-academic/content/project/2021_safeguarding_galician/index.md

 ---
-title: "Safeguarding minoritised languages in a global world: protecting and promoting the Galician language"
+title: "Safeguarding minoritised languages in a global world: protecting and promoting the Galician language."
 summary:
 tags:
 - Galician bilingualism